stevejoluc/stevejoluc.github.io/docs/index.md

 ### Sports
 #### Golf
-I started getting into golf around 2019.
-Although I do not get to go as often as I would like to, golf has found its way into my heart.
+I started golfing around 2019.
+Although I do not get to go as often as I would like to, golf found its way into my heart.
 If you have a set up clubs, lets grab a tee time together!

 !!! cite ""
     **Current clubs**: